Lake Huron: Water levels

 Lake levels tend to be the lowest in winter.
 The normal low-water mark is 1.00 ft below datum (577.5 ft or 176.0 m).
-In the winter of 1964, Lakes Michigan and Huron reached their lowest level at 1.38 ft below datum.
+In the winter of 1964, Lakes Michigan and Huron reached their then lowest level at 1.38 ft below datum.
 As with the high-water records, monthly low-water records were set each month from February 1964 through January 1965.
 During this twelve-month period, water levels ranged from 1.38 to 0.71 ft below Chart Datum.
 The all-time low-water mark was eclipsed in January 2013.

 Geology

-Lake Huron has the largest shore line length of any of the Great Lakes, counting its 30,000 islands.
+Counting its 30,000 islands, Lake Huron has the largest shore line length of any of the Great Lakes.
 It is separated from Lake Michigan, which lies at the same level, by the 5 mi, 20 fathom Straits of Mackinac, making them hydrologically the same body of water (sometimes called Lake Michigan-Huron and sometimes described as two 'lobes of the same lake').
 Aggregated, Lake Huron-Michigan, at 45300 sqmi, "is technically the world's largest freshwater lake".
 Lake Superior, at 21 feet higher elevation, drains into the St. Marys River which then flows into Lake Huron.
-The water then flows south to the St. Clair River, at Port Huron, Michigan and Sarnia, Ontario.
+The water then flows south to the St. Clair River, at Port Huron, Michigan, and Sarnia, Ontario.
 The Great Lakes Waterway continues thence to Lake St. Clair; the Detroit River and Detroit, Michigan; into Lake Erie and thence – via Lake Ontario and the St. Lawrence River – to the Atlantic Ocean.

 Like the other Great Lakes, it was formed by melting ice as the continental glaciers retreated toward the end of the last ice age.
 Before this, Lake Huron was a low-lying depression through which flowed the now-buried Laurentian and Huronian Rivers; the lake bed was criss-crossed by a large network of tributaries to these ancient waterways, with many of the old channels still evident on bathymetric maps.

 The Alpena-Amberley Ridge is an ancient ridge beneath the surface of Lake Huron, running from Alpena, Michigan, southwest to Point Clark, Ontario.